 No longer did I long for a closet of wigs.
 Sure, I had wigs, and wanted more every day, but not because they were a fashion accessory, but because I no longer felt like a woman without my hair.
 I felt ugly and ambiguous.
 I didn't want to look different, I wanted to look normal.
 Wigs didn't help with that.
 In fact, they made me feel worse.

 My hair eventually grew back.
 My husband and I celebrated by getting my hair cut into a very, very short pixie cut, and buying me tons of headbands and barrettes.
 I knew I looked kind of stupid, but I was wearing MY OWN hair again, and that was all that mattered.
 I wore that pixie cut for about a year before I noticed loss again, and when I noticed it, I worked my butt off to cover it up as best I could.
 Scarves, bandanas, headbands, whatever took the focus off of my growing spots, I tried.

 A lot had happened over the last couple years.
 I'd lost a hundred pounds.
 We'd lost a daughter and quit foster parenting altogether.
 I'd started working in special needs classrooms--a task that was equal parts rewarding and stressful.
-I had massive family drama.
-Money problems.
+I had massive drama with a toxic relative.
 And my husband interviewed for--and eventually was hired--by a company abroad.
 We sold our home of 12 years and moved our four children to South Korea.